Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Future Challenges

 \subsection{Scalability}

-Blockchain as a technology is growing, and every year new blockchain platforms enter with new features.
+Blockchain technology is growing, and every year, new blockchain platforms are introduced with new features.
 There are hundreds, if not thousands, of blockchain platforms available and no accurate details about the number of platforms in the market.
-Since no blockchain can fully satisfy the needs of every application, new platforms may enter the market with some new features.
-The layer-0 blockchains support scalability; the question is how many different chains they can support simultaneously.
-The Polkadot support only one hundred parachains, which is the maximum number, while Avalanche can support an infinite number of sidechains.
-The scalability becomes more complex considering the different consensus protocols of the blockchains and their varying transaction processing rate.
-The limitations of one should not affect the performance of other systems while permitting scalability.
+Since no blockchain can fully satisfy the needs of every application, new platforms may enter the market with some new features \cite{scalability_ch_2}.
+The layer-0 blockchains support scalability; the question is how many different chains they can support simultaneously \cite{scalability_ch_3}.
+Polkadot currently supports a limited number of parachains (approximately one hundred), which is the maximum number, whereas Avalanche can support an infinite number of sidechains.
+Scalability becomes more complex when considering the different consensus protocols of the blockchains and their varying transaction processing rates.
+The limitations of one system should not affect the performance of other systems while permitting scalability.
+As the number of participating nodes and transactions in a blockchain network increases, challenges related to storage capacity, data processing speed, and transaction latency become more pronounced, directly affecting the system scalability.
+Consequently, improving scalability has become a major research focus in blockchain systems, with proposed solutions aimed at enhancing throughput, reducing operational costs, and improving overall network efficiency \cite{scalability_ch_1}.